bhumikamgoyal503/Encryptix/README.md

 # Encryptix
-This repo will contain tasks of ML
+This repo will contain tasks of Machine learning